NBlaze860/Shipsy-Inventory-Manager/docs/AI_USAGE.md

     - **Reasoning:** The goal was to provide users with a clear and simple way to log out of the application.
 The implementation follows the existing architectural patterns and ensures a seamless user experience by redirecting the user to the login page after logging out.
     - **Verification method:** The user can test the logout functionality by clicking the logout button and verifying that they are redirected to the login page.
     - **Related Commit:** Pending user commit

+17. **Date:** 2025-08-16 04:00 PM

+    - **Context:** The user wanted to add pagination to the Products page.
+    - **Exact Prompt:** The user provided instructions via the `GEMINI.md` file to add pagination to the `Products.jsx` page, displaying 9 products per page.
+The user also requested to create a reusable `Pagination` component and update the documentation files.
+    - **AI Output Summary:** The AI successfully added pagination to the `Products.jsx` page.
+It created a new `Pagination.jsx` component, added the pagination logic to the `Products.jsx` component, and updated the `DESIGN.md`, `ARCHITECTURE.md`, and `AI_USAGE.md` files to reflect these changes.
+    - **Applied Changes:**
+      - `frontend/src/components/common/Pagination.jsx`: Created the new reusable `Pagination` component.
+      - `frontend/src/pages/Products.jsx`: Added pagination logic and integrated the `Pagination` component.
+      - `docs/DESIGN.md`: Added a new section explaining the pagination design decision.
+      - `docs/ARCHITECTURE.md`: Updated the frontend architecture to include the `Pagination.jsx` component.
+      - `docs/AI_USAGE.md`: Added this entry to log the interaction.
+    - **Reasoning:** The goal was to improve the user experience and performance of the Products page by implementing pagination.
+The changes provide a more scalable and user-friendly interface for browsing a large number of products.
+    - **Verification method:** The user can manually review the code changes in the created and modified files and the updates to the documentation files.
+    - **Related Commit:** Pending user commit